-- Add remaining olive oil to the pot and 1 tablespoon butter; heat over medium-high heat until butter is melted.
+- Add the remaining olive oil to the pot and 1 tablespoon butter; cook over medium-high heat until butter is melted.

-- Stir in diced onions, sweet potatoes, carrots, and celery stalks; cook for 5 minutes, stirring frequently.
+- Stir in the diced onions, chopped sweet potatoes, carrots, and celery; cook for 5 minutes, stirring frequently.

 - Stir in garlic, basil, parsley, thyme, salt, and pepper; cook for 1 more minute.

-- Add the chicken broth and bring to a boil; lower to a simmer and continue to cook for 10 to 12 minutes, or until vegetables are tender.
+- Add the chicken broth and bring to a boil; lower to a simmer and continue to cook for 10 to 12 minutes or until the vegetables are tender.

 - Cook and stir for 1 minute, or until the mixture is thickened.

-- Pour the roux into the soup and cook for 5 more minutes, or until heated through.
+- Add the ham back into the soup, then, pour the roux into the soup, and cook for 5 more minutes or until heated through.

 - Taste for seasonings and adjust accordingly.

-- Ladle into soup bowls and garnish with parsley.
+- Ladle the soup into bowls, garnish with parsley, and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.